 One of the best justifications for owning a home, at least for financial reasons, is the tax savings that result from deducting mortgage interest.
 The deduction for mortgage interest stands as one of the few remaining tax deductions for the typical middle-class taxpayer.

 Despite the changes to the tax code over the years and the repeal and limitation of many non-housing itemized deductions, mortgage interest is still deductible.
 On first and second mortgages and home equity lines of credit (with some limitations) for first and second homes, your mortgage interest deduction is still a good financial incentive to buy a home.

 Mortgage interest deductions

-You have to itemize your deductions on Form 1040, Schedule A to claim mortgage interest.
 Under the current tax code, mortgage interest on first and second homes is generally deductible as long as these loans total less than $1 million ($500,000 or less if married filing separately), making homeownership one of the best ways to trim your tax bill.
 You have to be legally liable for the debt (meaning your name is on the mortgage) and itemize your deductions on Form 1040, Schedule A to claim mortgage interest.
 Keep in mind, if the loan is not a secured debt on your home*, it is considered a personal loan, and the interest you pay usually isn't deductible.